What are blocked resources?

 There is an enormous opportunity to improve your SEO when you switch to HTTPS.

-This means that any improvements made to your pages will be quickly found and those improvements will make it to the Google index in a timely manner.
+This means that any improvements made to your pages will be found quickly and those improvements will make it to the Google index in a timely manner.

 See more of our HTTPS articles